FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 ### Factories

-Your components don't have to be direct classes with dependencies.
+Your members don't have to be direct classes with dependencies.
 Pass functions that take in your container as an argument.
-The values returned by those functions are used as the component value.
+The values returned by those functions are used as the member value.

-Use `factory` instead of `component` for these.
+Use `factory` instead of `member` for these.

 ```typescript
 import { factory } from "babyioc";